computer-science-with-applications/book/src/getting_started/control_structures/index.rst

 **Problem 1**

-Assume you have an integer variable named ``year`` that holds a a year represented as a positive integer.
+Assume you have an integer variable named ``year`` that holds a year represented as a positive integer.
 Write a block of code that prints the year and either ``"is leap year"`` or ``"is not leap year"``.

+..
+    I would clarify the rules for determining a leap year being used.
+Most people know the four year rule but if we want them to use the 100 and 400 year rules I think we should list them here.

 To gain practice with conditionals, we recommend using conditional statements instead of logical operators (that is, ``and``, ``or``,